By:

 There are two reasons to begin with the problem.

-First of all, you then immediately have the audience's attention.
+First of all, you immediately have the audience's attention.
 No one pays attention to a story until there is a conflict.
 If you start with the problem, people listen immediately.

 Second, you start with the problem, because every customer (even if he doesn't know it) asks, "What problem are you going to solve for me?"
 When you give that answer, you become useful to the customer because you have something that helps him.
 Useful brands are not ignored, and the way you become useful is by solving a problem.